Afsharid conquests in the Persian Gulf and Oman: Marches

 generals in Rustam Khan's group would not be able to get rid of Nadir Shah's anger, and therefore he demanded that they kill Rustam Khan and go over to Taghi Khan's side with the forces in Bandar Abbas.
 This propaganda of Taghi Khan was successful and soon Rustam Khan was killed.
 With this, Bandar Abbas and the military forces there fell under the control of the rebels.
 Taghi Khan also managed to eliminate Kalbali Khan, who was appointed as the chief of the province.
 The killing of Kalbali Khan happened at the beginning of December 1743.
 In total, this rebellion reached its peak in late 1743 and early 1744.

 Every information received about the extension of the rebellion and the deeds of Taghi Khan increased Nadir Shah's agitation.
 Because of the war with the Ottoman state, he could not immediately take decisive measures against the suppression of this uprising.

-In order to prevent the growing rebellion, Nadir Shah recalled the commander of the military forces in Oman, Muhammad Husain Khan Qirkhli, and sent him against Tagh Khan.
+In order to prevent the growing rebellion, Nadir Shah recalled the commander of the military forces in Oman, Muhammad Husain Khan Qirkhli, and sent him against Taghi Khan.
 He was instructed to attack Taghi Khan before he was prepared to start the uprising.
 According to the information of "Alam Ara-ye Naderi", the 7,000-strong group of Muhammad Huseyn Khan Kirkhli met Taghi Khan's group in Shiraz.
 There were 2-3 fights between them.
 However, neither side could gain an advantage.
 When this happened, Taghi Khan made a plan to ambush Muhammad Huseyn Khan's group in Shiraz neighbourhoods.
 And he succeeded with this plan.
 Nadir Shah was convinced that a larger force should be sent to Persia to suppress Taghi Khan's rebellion.
 For this purpose, he organized a group of 30,000 troops under the leadership of Allahverdi Khan Kirkhli and sent them to Isfahan.
 That group of troops headed towards Shiraz from Isfahan.